Anushri23-code/Oral_Cancer_Risk_Prediction/README.md

 Extract Features: The ML pipeline preprocesses numeric, categorical, and text features.

-Predict Risk: Logistic Regression predicts the probability for low, medium, or high risk.
+Predict Risk: Random Forest predicts the probability for low, medium, or high risk.

 Store Result: Each prediction is saved in predictions.csv with timestamp and user details.